YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ::

 #### Hide Sections & Page Preview
 Sometimes, what works in a desktop view doesn't look as sharp on a mobile device or the other way around.
-The Hide Sections & Page Preview will let you remedy and examine it in no-time.
+The Hide Sections & Page Preview will let you remedy and examine it in no time.
 ::GridBlockTwo{frOne="2fr" frTwo="3fr" gap="var(--space-m)"}
 :::GridUnit
 - Real-time preview of page changes
 - For all responsive views
-- Hide sections per view for grater layout control
+- Hide sections per view for greater layout control
 :::
 :::GridUnit
 ::::TiltImage